TechnionTDK/claim-endorsement-demo/README.md

 Troubleshooting:

 - There are still requirements missing after running `pip install -r requirements.txt`:
-  - You can either install the missing requirments manually or alternatively you can download a copy of a virtualenv from `https://mega.nz/fm/ehgVjazQ`. paste the content of the envs folder to your miniconda envs folder which is usually located in `C:\Users\<USER_NAME>\miniconda3\envs`
+  - You can either install the missing requirments manually or alternatively you can download a copy of a virtualenv from `https://mega.nz/fm/ehgVjazQ`.
+Paste the content of the envs folder to your miniconda envs folder which is usually located in `C:\Users\<USER_NAME>\miniconda3\envs`